Ben4FH/Adaz-Sentinel/doc/troubleshooting.md

 ---

 - I noticed this once in testing, but haven't been able to replicate the issue.
 Destroying and rebuilding the lab fixed the issue for me.

+## Ansible fails to authenticate to Azure - mentions MSAL cache in error
+---

+- You probably installed azure-cli just with apt.
+When you do this it might not have installed all the dependences.
+Please make sure you are following the install steps from the [Microsoft website](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=apt)